Defensive Dorking: How to Audit Your Own Website

 As a defender, you should regularly run the same queries an attacker would use.
 Check for documents that shouldn't be public:

 If you find a file that exposes sensitive data, deleting it from your server is not enough.
-You must:
+You must follow this protocol:

 Security is a continuous process.
 We recommend setting up Google Alerts for your own domain combined with keywords like "password" or "confidential" to be notified immediately if sensitive data gets indexed.